n All-Encompassing Review of StorageCraft Software

 Over at G2 Crowd, users had similarly positive things to say about StorageCraft’s “ShadowProtect” solution.
 One user called it “useful and smooth,” and that it “provides a very easy to use experience, with all aspects of the service clearly laid out.”

-Users frequently praised the user interface, the robust customer support services, the simplicity of set-up, and ability to make changes on a server without having to take everything down beforehand.
+Users frequently praised the user interface, the robust customer support services, the simplicity of set-up, and the ability to make changes on a server without having to take everything down beforehand.
 Preserving continuity of service for users can be a huge boon, and users across the board seem to mostly have good things to say about StorageCraft’s abilities.

 Awards and Recognition